Magnetic Polarisability of Octet Baryons via Lattice QCD: Chiral extrapolation

 The negatively charged baryons are very interesting.
-We observe that they have very small magnetic polarisability values as predicted by the quark model.
-However with the extrapolation incorporating divergent chiral physics and including both electro-quenching corrections and finite-volume corrections, both baryons are predicted to have positive values in the infinite-volume world of full QCD.
-Carefully examining the results in \autoref{tab:chiralextrapolation:extrapolatedresults}, we see there is a clear prediction for the $\Sigma^-$ to have a positive non-vanishing magnetic polarisability.
-On the other hand, the positive polarisability for the $\Xi^-$ is only a $1\, \sigma$ effect.
+We observe that they have very small magnetic polarizability values as predicted by the quark model.
+However, with the extrapolation incorporating divergent chiral physics and including both electroquenching corrections and finite-volume corrections, both baryons are predicted to have positive values in the infinite-volume world of full QCD.
+Carefully examining the results in \autoref{tab:chiralextrapolation:extrapolatedresults}, we see there is a clear prediction for the $\Sigma^-$ to have a positive nonvanishing magnetic polarizability.
+On the other hand, the positive polarizability for the $\Xi^-$ is only a $1\, \sigma$ effect.

 Also of interest is the very small difference between the values of the proton and neutron.
-Based on our discussion of the quark model in \autoref{sec:quarkmodel}, we would expect the neutron to have a larger magnetic polarisability.
+Based on our discussion of the quark model in \autoref{sec:quarkmodel}, we would expect the neutron to have a larger magnetic polarizability.
 The additional up quark in the proton acts to increase the magnitude of the negative charge distribution term.
 Otherwise, the transition term is identical for the proton and neutron.
 We will examine this difference more carefully in \autoref{sec:proton-neutron}.

-We now turn our attention to the subtle electro-quenching and finite-volume corrections for the baryons.
+We now turn our attention to the subtle electroquenching and finite-volume corrections for the baryons.
 The details of these corrections are shown in \autoref{fig:chiralextrapolation:chiralcorrections}.
-With the exception of the \emph{valence-valence} volume correction for the \sigmam, these corrections act to increase the magnetic polarisability.
+With the exception of the \emph{valence-valence} volume correction for the \sigmam, these corrections act to increase the magnetic polarizability.
 The \sigmam is unique and is discussed further below.

-In all cases, the dominant correction at heavy pion masses is the electro-quenching correction.
+In all cases, the dominant correction at heavy pion masses is the electroquenching correction.
 However, this correction is still small.
-As the pion mass approaches the physical value, both volume and electro-quenching corrections increase in magnitude, but the volume corrections increase much more quickly, resulting in corrections of approximately equal magnitude at the lightest pion mass considered in this work.
+As the pion mass approaches the physical value, both volume and electroquenching corrections increase in magnitude, but the volume corrections increase much more quickly, resulting in corrections of approximately equal magnitude at the lightest pion mass considered in this work.